Credentials

 Training and Skills

-• Ten years experience using Solidworks and eight years using Pro/ENGINEER for the design of complex and precise large assemblies.
+• 23 years experience using SolidWorks with an additional 8 years using Pro/ENGINEER for the design of complex and precise large assemblies.

 • Qualified to operate all machine shop equipment.